Uberspace/lab/source/guide_lychee.rst

  Resolving deltas: 100% (4511/4511), done.
  [isabell@stardust isabell]$

-Next change into the Lychee directgory and update the Composer repository:
+Next change into the Lychee directory and update the Composer repository:

 ::